Uniform negative immersions and the coherence of one-relator groups: Introduction

 \begin{theorem}[\cite{{louder-wilton2}}] Let $G=F/\ncl{w}$ be a one-relator group, and let $X$ be the natural presentation complex.
 The following conditions are equivalent: \begin{enumerate}[(i)] \item the primitivity rank $\pi(w)>2$; \item $X$ has negative immersions; \item every two-generator subgroup of $G$ is free; \item every two-generator, one-relator subgroup of $G$ is free. \end{enumerate} \end{theorem} Since it is the briefest to state, if any of these hold we say that $X$ or $G$ has \emph{negative immersions}.

 \begin{remark} Puder's primitivity rank $\pi(w)$ is a positive integer (or infinite if $w$ is a basis element) \cite{puder_primitive_2014}.
-We will not need its definition here, but we make the following remarks. \begin{enumerate}[(i)] \item The primitivity rank $\pi(w)$ can be computed algorithmically: see \cite[Lemma 6.4]{louder-wilton2} or \cite[Appendix A]{puder_primitive_2014} for algorithms, and see \cite{cashen_short_2020} for extensive computations. \item Puder also showed that a generic word $w$ in a free group of rank $r$ has $\pi(w)=r$ \cite[Corollary 8.3]{puder_expansion_2015}, so generic one-relator groups with more than two generators have negative immersions. \item Combining \cite[Corollary 8.3]{puder_expansion_2015} with Theorems \ref{thm: Coherence} and \ref{thm: Negative immersions} recovers the result of Sapir--Spakulova that random one-relator groups with at least three generators are coherent.
+We will not need its definition here, but we make the following remarks. \begin{enumerate}[(i)] \item The primitivity rank $\pi(w)$ can be computed algorithmically: see \cite[Lemma 6.4]{louder-wilton2} or \cite[Appendix A]{puder_primitive_2014} for algorithms, and see \cite{cashen_short_2020} for extensive computations. \item Puder also showed that a generic word $w$ in a free group of rank $r$ has $\pi(w)=r$ \cite[Corollary 8.3]{puder_expansion_2015}, so generic one-relator groups with more than two generators have negative immersions.
+(A more refined result was later proved by Kapovich \cite{kapovich_primitivity_2022}.) \item Combining \cite[Corollary 8.3]{puder_expansion_2015} with Theorems \ref{thm: Coherence} and \ref{thm: Negative immersions} recovers the result of Sapir--Spakulova that random one-relator groups with at least three generators are coherent.
 Instead of \cite[Corollary 8.3]{puder_expansion_2015}, one can also appeal to the work of Arzhantseva--Olshanskii, who proved that a random group with at least 3 generators is 2-free \cite{arzh-olsh}. \end{enumerate} \end{remark}

 Condition (ii) of Theorem \ref{thm: Negative immersions} is a geometric condition on the 2-complex $X$.
 An \emph{immersion} is a combinatorial map of 2-complexes that is locally injective.
 Roughly, a 2-complex $X$ has \emph{negative immersions} if, for any finite, connected 2-complex $Y$ immersing into $X$, either \begin{enumerate}[(i)] \item $\chi(Y)<0$, or \item $Y$ is homotopic to a graph. \end{enumerate} See Definition \ref{def: Negative immersions} for a precise definition.
 As usual, $\chi(Y)$ denotes the Euler characteristic of $Y$.
 The negative immersions property is motivated by an analogy with the concept of \emph{non-positive immersions}, which is defined similarly but with (i) replaced by the inequality $\chi(Y)\leq 0$.
 The presentation complex of any torsion-free one-relator group has non-positive immersions \cite{helfer-wise,louder-wilton}.